-The Arkansas Department of Career Education (ADCE) is under the authority and leadership of the Career Education and Workforce Development Board.
+The Office of Skills Development (OSD) is under the authority and leadership of the Career Education and Workforce Development Board.
 The State Board is appointed by the Governor and is charged with the responsibility for overseeing and directing the work of ADCE.
 The Director for the agency is appointed by the Governor.
-The agency has four divisions and includes Adult Education, Career Technical Education, Office of Skills Development, and Rehabilitation Services.
-The mission is to provide leadership and contribute resources to serve the diverse and changing career educational needs of Arkansas youth, adults, and persons with disabilities.
-Arkansas is fortunate to have two of the four required core partners under one agency along with an optional partner, Career Technical Education.
+Their mission is to provide leadership and contribute resources to serve the diverse and changing career educational needs of Arkansas youth, adults, and persons with disabilities.